trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ## Tracking Categories

-1. If you use Tracking categories in Xero, you can import them into Expensify as Tags, Report Fields, or the Xero contact default.
+1. If you use Tracking categories in Xero, you can import them into Ieatta as Tags, Report Fields, or the Xero contact default.
 - Tags apply a tracking category per expense.
 - Report Field applies a tracking category to the entire report.
 - Xero contact default applies the default tracking category set for the submitter in Xero.

 ## Tax

-Looking to track tax in Expensify?
+Looking to track tax in Ieatta?
 Make sure that you have tax rates enabled in Xero and we will automatically grab those rates from Xero to allow your employees to categorize expenses with the appropriate tax rate.
 As an admin, you have the ability to set a default rate and also hide rates that are not applicable to the Workspace members.

 Tax tracking allows you to apply a tax rate and tax amount to each expense.
 1. To set this up, enable Tax tracking in your Xero configuration.